 |Transmitter in Open, antenna-3dB-coax-combiner-receiver||59%|

 These results convinced us that we should add an attenuator to the A3015 circuit board.
 We see that 3 dB is always adequate.
-Any larger attenuation would weaken our signal without any gain in impedance matching.
+Any larger attenuation would weaken our signal without any benefit from better impedance matching.

 [18-NOV-10] Today we discovered the importance of shielded cable for the connection between the Data Receiver and the LWDAQ Driver.
 An unshielded cable picks up interference and greatly aggravates the system.
 We switched to a shielded LWDAQ cable and performed tests upon this system.
 We have transmitter No7 in the lower enclosure, close to the antenna, so we are certain of a strong signal.
 We start with an A3015A with a 3-dB attenuator and record the number of messages in channel No7 each second, as well as the number of bad messages per second.
 After 200 s we remove the attenuator and record for another 200 s.